sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/documentation/components/inputs/kafka.md

 Offsets are managed within Kafka under the specified consumer group, and partitions for each topic are automatically balanced across members of the consumer group.

-The Kafka input allows parallel processing of messages from different topic partitions, and messages of the same topic partition are processed with a maximum parallelism determined by the field [`checkpoint_limit`](#checkpoint_limit).
+The Kafka input allows parallel processing of messages from different topic partitions, and messages of the same topic partition are processed with a maximum parallelism determined by the field [checkpoint_limit](#checkpoint_limit).

-In order to enforce ordered processing of partition messages set the [`checkpoint_limit`](#checkpoint_limit) to `1` and this will force partitions to be processed in lock-step, where a message will only be processed once the prior message is delivered.
+In order to enforce ordered processing of partition messages set the [checkpoint_limit](#checkpoint_limit) to `1` and this will force partitions to be processed in lock-step, where a message will only be processed once the prior message is delivered.

-Batching messages before processing can be enabled using the [`batching`](#batching) field, and this batching is performed per-partition such that messages of a batch will always originate from the same partition.
-This batching mechanism is capable of creating batches of greater size than the [`checkpoint_limit`](#checkpoint_limit), in which case the next batch will only be created upon delivery of the current one.
+Batching messages before processing can be enabled using the [batching](#batching) field, and this batching is performed per-partition such that messages of a batch will always originate from the same partition.
+This batching mechanism is capable of creating batches of greater size than the [checkpoint_limit](#checkpoint_limit), in which case the next batch will only be created upon delivery of the current one.

 ### Metadata